-Using the example below, customize the YAML to match the group names and save the configuration
+Select all the default YAML and replace is with a modified version of the the example below, customizingthe YAML to match the group names and save the configuration.

-apiVersion: redhatcop.redhat.io/v1alpha1 kind: GroupSync metadata: name: azure-groupsync namespace: group-sync-operator spec: providers: - azure: credentialsSecret: name: azure-group-sync namespace: group-sync-operator key: AZURE_CLIENT_SECRET groups: - rosa_admin - rosa_project_owner - rosa_viewer name: azure schedule: '* * * * *'
+apiVersion: redhatcop.redhat.io/v1alpha1 kind: GroupSync metadata: name: azure-groupsync namespace: group-sync-operator spec: providers: - name: azure azure: credentialsSecret: name: azure-group-sync namespace: group-sync-operator groups: - rosa_admin - rosa_project_owner - rosa_viewer prune: false schedule: '* * * * *'

 Set a synchronization schedule

 The Group Sync Operator provides a cron-based scheduling parameter for specifying how often the groups and users should be synchronized.
 This can be set in the instance YAML file during initial configuration or at any time after.

 schedule: * * * * * would result in synchronization occuring every minute.
 It also supports the cron “slash” notation (e.g., “*/5 * * * *”, which would synchronize every five minutes).

 Check to see if the Group Sync process has completed with a